 Every organization is connected to the digital world.
 All the data that you provide to these companies sit on a server somewhere – a server that’s connected to the World Wide Web.
 This makes it vulnerable, unless those servers are located in a veritable digital Fort Knox.
 And the truth is, they’re really not.

 Big companies take all the precautions that they can to ensure that their data (and your data) stays safe but data breaches occur so often that we often don’t even hear about them until they’re really serious.
+They even use services to ensure their data remain intact and private.
 Big companies, individuals, and even small-to-medium business owners need to become aware of the threat of a data breach and how to prevent them from happening as early on as possible.

 Should My Company Be Concerned with Data Breaches?